apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 ### Step 6: Example Results

-If the pipeline does not run properly, some example results can be used for the below steps.
-These can be obtained with the following commands.
+If the pipeline does not run properly, some example results can be used for the remainder of the lab.
+These can be obtained with the following commands:

 ```bash
 $ cp /Course/MI_workshop_2014/day6/orthomcl-output-small.tar.gz ./